Utah Administrative Code

 (A) is new;

-(B) is replacing or modifying a previous submission; if so, describe the changes made, if previously rejected the reasons for rejection, and the previous Utah Filed Date;
+(C) is replacing or modifying a previous submission; if so, describe the changes made, if previously rejected or withdrawn, the reasons for rejection or withdrawal, and the previous Utah Filed Date or the IIPRC approval date;

-(iii) Identify if any of the provisions are unusual, controversial, or have been previously objected to, or prohibited, and explain why the provision is included in the filing.
+(iv) Identify if any of the provisions are unusual, innovative, controversial, or have been previously objected to, or prohibited, and explain why the provision is included in the filing.

 (i) copy of domicile approval for the exact same filing; or